Bowis/keyextractor/index.md

 - **unknown.ipynb**: this file is able to find possibly unknown terms in the transcript with the use of the Textblob package (https://textblob.readthedocs.io/en/dev/).

 ## Dasbhoard
-The dashboard is an extension of the NLP tool created during the research.
+The dashboard is an possible extension of the NLP tool created during the research.
 It visualizes the generated results in a concise manner, and allows business analyst and other users to quickly identify existing and unknown concepts in the uploaded transcript.

-A mockup of this dashboard has been drafted during the research project, which will be elaborated on in the following section.
+A mockup of this dashboard has been drafted during the research project, which will be elaborated on in the following section. **Bare in mind, the following screenshots are a mockup, they do not represent a final, working softwarep product**.
 ### Upload Page
 ![](images/mockup-1.png)
 In the first screen of the dashboard, shown in the image above, the user is able to upload a transcript and a ontology file.
 The ontology file is used to match the transcript against.
 Once the user has uploaded both files, he/she can start the transcription process.